PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 # That's it?

-**All these properties may seems obvious to you, but they are really not.** Each of the item is involving a lot of engineering and researchs.
+**All these properties may seems obvious to you**m but Each of the item is involving a lot of engineering and researchs.
 And this is only valid for a single machine, **the distributed transaction field** is even more complicated, but we will get to it in another blogpost!

 ---

-**Thank you** for reading my post! feel free to react to this article, I'm also available on [Twitter](https://twitter.com/PierreZ) if needed.
+**Thank you** for reading my post!
+Feel free to react to this article, I'm also available on [Twitter](https://twitter.com/PierreZ) if needed.